feher/the-cubes-demo/README.txt

 - Geom : Geometry functions used for object picking.
 E.g. line-sphere intersection.

 - Viewport : Represents an OpenGL viewport.
-Used to draw the ActionCube and the Compass in their own viewports.

 - Camera : The camera representing the user's point of view.